oucs-teaching/cosc349-labs/lab08.md

 :::success
 Exercise:
 - If you want to examine what Amazon S3's logging information looks like, you will likely need to wait for quite a while—possibly hours—before the log writing process deposits data into the bucket you set up for logging.
 In my case, I left the S3 resources online overnight.
-I then viewed by logging bucket:
+I then viewed my logging bucket:

 ![](https://i.imgur.com/qsOvRSE.png)